FemkeKocken/m21project/Journal.md

+## Entry 20/03/2023 ##

+### ALWAYS SAVE EVERYTHING YOU WRITE BEFORE DOING SOMETHING ELSE, PIK ##
+I wrote this entire week planning this morning, and I swear it was really good, and then I did not upload it.
+Marvelous.
+Let this be a lesson, pik.

+Anyway today I worked on the analogies further, almost completing the set.
+I had a meeting with Max, he likes what I am doing but I have to be mindffull of the story I'm telling.
+The project will probably the following shape: explore the four direction I found, with four prototypes.
+Make said prototypes and get them tested with users.
+Find what direction would be interesting to explore further (FMP)

+For now, I have to make sure that all of my prototypes are well connected to the quadrants.
+I will do this tomorrow morning.
+In the afternoon I'm heading to the studio and see if anyone wants to chat about it.

+### week planning ##
+- Tues: sort out concepts, gain some feedback
+- Wed: more concepting probable.
+Start on the set dressing activities for each quadrant
+- Thurs: set dressing activities and concepting
+- Fri: concepting and feedback
+- Sat: review feedback, set direction and start prepping for lo-fi making

+Since I might be doing 4 prototypes instead of 1, I might have to update my goals and planning to reflect this.
+I think I will do this after I get green light from Rilla.

+Good day, hard work.

 ## Entry 18/03/2023 ##

 Started where I left of yesterday. working out the Synethics.
 I started with the GAI and reality one.
 I thought of reality warping designs and what an interesting economy would be utilizing GAI.
 The idea rolled out remarkably easy.
 Sell people back their and non-excisting memories.
 Smart cities and personal data would easily provide enough data and GAI could do the rest in fabricating and mimicking memories.
 I like the intimacy of Please hold and the phone in general.
 I also thought about those 17th century shell stilllifes of people showing off exotic (sometimes non-existent shells).
 Et voilà.
 I like the disturbing loss of control over something as intimate as your memories, the economic idea behind it and the pun; shelling back your memories.